CubeVic/My_notes/docs/Python/Python_intermediate/logging_python.md

 import logging
 ```

 There are several elements in the logging, but the most important are:
-* Logging levels
+* Logging levels.
-* Handler
+* Handler.
-* Formatter
+* Formatter.

 ## Logging Levels
 Logging levels will allow me to log more specific things, such as; debugging statements, information, or reports errors.